ifelere/android-asset-copier/README.md

 Future Features
 -----------------
-- Ability to send 'overwrite' flags to console app
+- Ability to send 'overwrite' flags to the command-line interface
-- Handling of multiple packs
+- Handling of multiple packs throught the command-line interface